News: Fellow follows in the footsteps of tenth century Viking in new book

 Ever considered following a Viking explorer’s journey from Norway to Iceland to Greenland?
 That’s what Alexandra Fitzsimmons did with her Churchill Fellowship.

-She chronicles her exploits in ‘Looking for Eric: Adventures in Cold Places’, a new book published by Caper Press.
+She chronicles her exploits in ‘Looking for Erik: Adventures in Cold Places’, a new book published by Caper Press.
 You can order your copy from 16th November here.

 Alexandra, a recent archaeology student, began her Fellowship feeling well-equipped to write stories of the past – life in turf houses, life in Viking boats.
 But as she travelled, and explored, and imagined, it became clear that the present and the past were more entangled than that.